pankajpawar2/Footy-Terminal-App/source/README.md

 * ***Take the Quiz***

 The fourth option is 'Take the Quiz' which will ask the users to take a quiz to test their footy knowledge.
+Users will be presented with five questions and will be provided with final score at the end of the quiz.

 ![Quiz Page](Quiz.png)

-*check_rules* is the the function used for this purpose.
+*take_quiz* is the the function used for this purpose.

-When the 'Rules' option is selected, the function reads data from 'rules.txt' file and displays it to the user.
+## User Interaction Guide